gyselroth/tubee/docs/installation/server.md

 There are multiple supported ways to deploy tubee:

+* Docker (docker-compose)
+* Container orchestration plattform like [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/))
 * Classic way as deb package via apt
 * Manually as tar archive
-* Docker (docker-compose or via a orchestration plattform like [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/))
-* Compile manually from scratch
+* Compile manually from source

 The docker deployment using docker-compose or a container orchestration platform like kubernetes is the **recommended** way to deploy tubee.
 And it is also the simplest way.
 Deploy tubee using debian packages, tar archives or even installing from source requires some advanced system knowledge.